 NERC CIP-003-9 - What You Need to Know About the New Requirements and How to Comply (Part 1)

-NERC CIP-003-9 is a set of cybersecurity standards designed to protect the critical cyber assets of power generation facilities.
-Compliance with these standards is essential for ensuring the security and reliability of the North American power grid.
+NERC CIP-003-9 is a set of cybersecurity requirements designed to protect the critical cyber assets of power generation facilities.
+Compliance with these NERC CIP cybersecurity standards is essential for ensuring the security and reliability of the North American power grid.

-In this 2-part webinar series, we will break down these changes and what they mean to people in the field.
-Catered to those with intermediate knowledge of NERC CIP, Part 1 will focus on the new Section 6 "Vendor Electronic Remote Access Security Controls."
+In Part 1 of the webinar series, we focus on the new Section 6 "Vendor Electronic Remote Access Security Controls."